soupi/learn-haskell-blog-generator/src/03-html/04-safer_construction.md

 2. `b ~ String`
 3. `c ~ Structure`

-Now, when asking what is the type of expression:
+Now, when asking what is the type of the expression:

 ```hs
 p_ = Structure . el "p"